 Kindergarten Families, This week is Spirit Week in our district.
 Mon- super hero day, Tues- Surfers or Bikers, Wed- dress as a teacher, Thurs- camo day, Fri- PJ day.
 Dressing up on these days is always voluntary!!

-4 days ago, Melissa Gessner
+about 1 month ago, Melissa Gessner

 Since Homecoming falls during Fair Week, weβre extending our Homecoming Spirit Week this year! πΎ Check out the attached flyer for all the daily themes and activities.